 (Note: anyone who has a uterus can have endometriosis!
 You don’t have to be a woman to have it.)

 What is it?
-Endometriosis is a conditions where the tissue that grows in the uterus grows outside the uterus (x).
+Endometriosis is a conditions where the tissue like that that egrows in the uterus grows outside the uterus (x).
 It usually means the tissue grows around the ovaries, fallopian tubes, and the area lining the pelvis.
 The problem is that this tissue acts like regular uterus tissue and breaks down and tries to leave the body during a period, but since it’s not in the uterus, it doesn’t have anywhere to go, which causes lots of pain.
 And if it’s involved with the ovaries, it can create ovarian cysts.
 That’s how I got diagnosed – I started having episodes where 3-7 ovarian cysts ruptured over a space of 2ish days (like, I was in the ER 4 times in 3 months).
 They ruled all other possible causes out and realized that I had endometriosis.

 Endometriosis can also cause scar tissue in the areas around the reproductive organs, and it can affect fertility.
 30-50% of people with endometriosis have problems with fertility (x).
 It usually affects people during their reproductive years (which, unfortunately for those of us who live with it, can be 30+ years).
 176 million people with uteruses in the world have endometriosis, including 1 in 10 people with uteruses in the US (x).